- Home

 (1) Scenario analysis assumptions

 Climate change risks can be largely divided into transition risks and physical risks.
-API has analyzed three scenarios: 1.5℃, below 2℃, and 4℃ scenarios, using future climate predictions announced by two international organizations*.
+API has analyzed two scenarios: 1.5℃, and 4℃ scenarios, using future climate predictions announced by two international organizations*.
 These scenario analyses have used two timeframes during which we will continue to be affected: mid-term (2030) and long-term (2050).

 Global outlook under the 4℃ scenario